Is a Wrong Diagnosis Medical Malpractice?

 In addition to misdiagnoses, other mistakes that medical professionals can make include failure to diagnose a disease or illness, delayed diagnosis, failure to recognize complications and failure to diagnose another disease either related or unrelated.

 We have the right experience with victims of medical malpractice to get you the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.